JSydll/Survey-Step2/modules/collectors/LimeSurveySetup.md

 # Insights on the inner workings of LimeSurvey's database

 If using the API for accessing survey data does not work, direct access to LimeSurvey's database could be an alternative approach.
-This of course only works for a self-hosted installation of LimeSurvey on the same host where the SurveyEvaluator runs on.
+This of course only works for a self-hosted installation of LimeSurvey on the same host where the DataFlow runs on.

 Insights:
 - Question codes and infos are stored in tables following the convention `$prefix."_questions"`